davidtchiu/davidtchiu.github.io/teaching/cs240/lab.git1/index.md

   git add .
   ```

-  After staging, we can now commit with the message `"created a new zoo with 3 sections"`
+  After staging, we can now commit with the message `"created a new zoo"`

 - In `arctic.txt`, add the following content: